 The Bachelor of Arts in Political Science degree requires a total of 120 credit hours of which 39 semester hours are in political science and 27 semester hours of related social sciences (sociology and economics).
 Twenty-one of the semester hours in political science must be earned in courses at the 300 or 400 level.
 Six semester hours from each of the four related social science areas-economics, geography, history, and sociology-are required.
+All political science majors must pass major courses with a 2.0 GPA.
 The curriculum includes the University's general education requirements, these include nine hours of course work in the biological and physical sciences with their appropriate laboratory components.
 The general education requirements stipulate that six hours of the natural sciences must be in a two-semester sequence.
 In addition, students must complete the University's requirements for community service and the African-American experience.
 Students must also pass the writing proficiency test and the departmental comprehensive examination.